-Policy 3140: Financial Management - Banking Services
+Policy 3140: Financial Management- Banking Services

-The Board shall determine the banks for School funds depositories and the Board may enter into a contract of one to five years duration for the deposit of School funds.
+The Board shall determine the banks for School funds depositories and the Board may enter into a contract of one to five years duration for time deposits of School funds (e.g. - certificates of deposit, money market accounts, etc.).

 In order to open new bank accounts in the School's name, the Chief Executive Officer and the Treasurer must sign the account authorization.
-Wire transfers of funds into School accounts must be authorized in writing by the Chief Executive Officer and Treasurer or other individual authorized by the Board.
-In both instances, the Chief Executive Officer may appoint a designee to sign for creation of new accounts and for wire transfers.
-However, such appointment must be in writing.
+All wire or ACH transfers of funds into School accounts shall be initially set up and authorized by the School Director of Finance or other individual authorized by the Board.
+Any changes to the School's bank account signatories will require a resolution by the Board.

-Policy 3160: Financial Management - Investment of School Funds
+Policy 3160: Financial Management- Investment of School Funds